ktyldev/ktylities/README.md

-# ktyl's ktools
+# ktylities

-ktools is a general-purpose set of scripts that can be used in Unity projects to manage project architecture and runtime performance.
+ktylities is a general-purpose set of scripts that can be used in make your life easier
 ## Features

 ### Scriptable Object-based Events and Variables